justincbagley/piranha/README.md

 *Output file types*: various text, PDF, and other graphical output from software that are linked through PIrANHA pipelines.

 ### Phylogenetic Partitioning Scheme/Model Selection: pyRAD2PartitionFinder
 Shell script for going directly from pyRAD output (de novo-assembled loci) to inference of the optimal partitioning scheme and models of DNA sequence evolution for pyRAD-defined loci.
 See current release of pyRAD2PartitionFinder [scripts](https://github.com/justincbagley/PIrANHA/tree/master/pyRAD2PartitionFinder) for more info (in code; a README is coming soon).
-[This description is under development.]

 ### Estimating Gene Trees for Species Tree Inference: MAGNET (MAny GeNE Trees) Package
 Shell script (and others) for inferring gene trees for many loci (e.g. SNP loci from Next-Generation Sequencing) to aid downstream  summary-statistics species tree inference.
 Please see the [README](https://github.com/justincbagley/MAGNET) for the MAGNET Package/Repository.
-[This description is under development.]

 ### Automating Bayesian evolutionary analyses in BEAST: use BEASTRunner
 [BEASTRunner](https://github.com/justincbagley/PIrANHA/blob/master/BEASTRunner/BEASTRunner.sh) automates conducting multiple runs of BEAST1 or BEAST2 (Drummond et al. 2006; Bouckaert et al. 2014) XML input files on a remote supercomputing cluster that uses SLURM resource management with PBS wrappers, or a TORQUE/PBS resource management system.
 See the [README](https://github.com/justincbagley/PIrANHA/blob/master/BEASTRunner/BEASTRunner_README.txt) for more information.